vizmydata/tableaujsonservice/README.md

 represents how the management of call    http://localhost:5555/groups  is managed.

-Licence for this code is LGPL https://www.gnu.org/licenses/lgpl-3.0.en.html
+Licence for this code is GPL https://www.gnu.org/licenses/gpl.html